atet/raspberrypi/README.md

 * Press the Windows key and search for "ubuntu" and open **Ubuntu 18.04 LTS**
 * In Ubuntu Bash, execute "`ssh pi@<PI'S IP ADDRESS>`"
-   * Use the default password "`raspberry`"
-   * Typing the password will be invisible for security, just type `raspberry` and press Enter
    * You may get a warning of "`The authenticity of host...`", just answer "`yes`"
+   * Use the default password "`raspberry`" and press Enter
+      * Typing the password will be invisible for security

    [![.img/step03c.png](.img/step03c.png)](#nolink)